Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 They're both lesbians and everything.

-And actually one of them got like fake married and stuff.
+And actually, one of them got like fake married and stuff.

-And she has my mom's, um, ring.
+And she has my mom's ring.

-I keep saying obviously I'm Catholic and I can't accept it.
+I'm Catholic and I can't accept it.

-pretend relationship where we pretend where we pretend that we're fine with each other and everything, but we're not.
+And for some reason, we still have this tenuous pretend relationship where we pretend that we're fine with each other and everything, but we're not.

-And I know anytime someone speaks against my sister's ego, I'm talking about my second eldest sister's ego or would say anything to condemn her or to go against her that she would freak out and have a temper tantrum against me.
+And I know anytime someone speaks against my sister's ego, I'm talking about my second eldest sister's ego, or would say anything to condemn her or to go against her that she would freak out and have a temper tantrum against me.

-And this is the negative reaction that I have the biggest fear of from childhood is because if I go against her ego or or disagree with her in any way, including politically from from.
+And this is the negative reaction that I have a biggest fear of from childhood is because if I go against her ego or disagree with her in any way, including politically from being young, that she would always freak out at me.

 And so it's like I never talk about it.